SovTech and App Development for Social Good

 Growing and developing businesses with innovative technological applications is one thing, but what about developing and improving society?

-In theory, capitalism should create the kind of wealth that gets distributed to everyone, but this isn’t how it works in practice, because most of the wealth remains with the elite and doesn’t filter down to all levels of society.
+In theory, capitalism should create the kind of wealth that gets distributed to everyone, but this isn’t how it works in practice.
+Most of the wealth remains with the elite and doesn’t filter down to all levels of society.

 There are a lot of skeptics who believe that tech can’t fix everything, and of course, there are often infrastructural challenges that need to be addressed before any kind of tech can be beneficial in certain societies.
 But in the meantime, what if tech can still improve the lives of people all over the world?